Chemical Storage Safety Guide

 Keys for safe chemical storage:

 - Segregate all incompatible chemicals for proper storage of chemicals by hazard class.
-In other words, store like chemicals together and away from other groups of chemicals that might cause reactions if mixed.

-- Avoid storing chemicals on the floor (even temporarily) or extending into traffic aisles.
+- Avoid storing chemicals on the floor.

 - Store highly toxic or controlled materials in a locked, dedicated poison cabinet.